irahuldubey/EmpApp/README.md

 # EmpApp

 This is an iOS application (iPhone) for an employee directory.
 It fetches data from the webservice details like: Employee Name, Photo, Email, Team and Biography.
+This application does support light and dark mode.

 ## Build tools & versions used